-As we look back on another year, we thank our supporters, partners, members, volunteers, clients, and staff.
+Our AGM is always an opportunity to thank our supporters, partners, members, volunteers, clients, and staff.

 You can find our most recent annual report here.